andrakis/Elispidae/README.md

 An implementation of [Lithp](https://github.com/andrakis/node-lithp) written in C++14 and using the [Poco](https://procoproject.org) library.

+It is a mix of Scheme and Common Lisp - the minimalist syntax of Scheme but without most of the advanced features of Scheme, more similar to Common Lisp.

+Features taken from Scheme:

+   * Minimalist syntax and interpreter

+   * Shared namespace for procedures and variables

+Features taken from Common Lisp:

+   * Dynamic scoping

+   * Fixed data types

+       * Integers (signed and unsigned)

+       * Floats (stored as double)

+       * Atoms (integers), AKA symbols

+       * Strings

+       * Lists

+       * Dictionaries

+       * Lambdas

+       * Procs

 It is extremely fast owing to its dynamic runtime types and reliance on atoms rather than strings.

-No memory leaks have been detected.

 Why?
 ----

 An attempt at a much more lightweight implementation of a C++ Lithp (other attempt [Stackful](https://github.com/andrakis/Stackful) being rather more complicated than desired.)

-An improved version of the [90 line C++ Scheme interpreter](https://gist.github.com/ofan/721464) is included for experimentation and basis for the interpreter.

 What?
 -----